THE MISSION

 AUSTRALIAN SEA LIONS

-The only endemic species of seal in Australia, Australian sea lions are among the rarest marine mammals on earth.
-Their population is estimated to be less than 12,000 individuals strong, and in 2022 - they have been officially listed as an Endangered species in Australia due to decades of unsustainable mortalities from human induced threats.
+The only endemic species of seal in Australia, the Australian sea lions are among the rarest marine mammals on earth.
+Their population is estimated to be less than 12,000 individuals strong, and in 2020, they were officially listed as an Endangered species in Australia due to decades of unsustainable mortalities from human-induced threats.

 Australians often confuse the Australian sea lion with the Australian fur seal.
 Both species were hunted extensively in the 1800’s for their pelts.
-The fur seal population is recovering.
-The Australian sea lion however, has not, and their population continues to decline.
+The fur seal population is recovering - the Australian sea lion has not, and their population continues to decline.

-Living in some of the most remote and hostile areas of the Australian coastline, the plight of the Australian sea lion is largely out of sight and out of mind for most people.
+Living in some of the most remote and extreme areas of the Australian coastline, the plight of the Australian sea lion is largely out of sight for many.
 They exist far from the consciousness of the majority of Australians.
-Consequently they continue to disappear in silence.
+Consequently, they continue to disappear in silence.
 They are facing an unsustainable, consistent, and rapid decline across their entire range.

-The only endemic species of seal in Australia, Australian sea lions are among the rarest marine mammals on earth.
-Their population is estimated to be less than 12,000 individuals strong, and in 2022 - they have been officially listed as an Endangered species in Australia due to decades of unsustainable mortalities from human induced threats.
+The only endemic species of seal in Australia, the Australian sea lions are among the rarest marine mammals on earth.
+Their population is estimated to be less than 12,000 individuals strong, and in 2020, they were officially listed as an Endangered species in Australia due to decades of unsustainable mortalities from human-induced threats.

 Australians often confuse the Australian sea lion with the Australian fur seal.
 Both species were hunted extensively in the 1800’s for their pelts.
-The fur seal population is recovering.
-The Australian sea lion however, has not, and their population continues to decline.
+The fur seal population is recovering - the Australian sea lion has not, and their population continues to decline.

-Living in some of the most remote and hostile areas of the Australian coastline, the plight of the Australian sea lion is largely out of sight and out of mind for most people.
+Living in some of the most remote and extreme areas of the Australian coastline, the plight of the Australian sea lion is largely out of sight for many.
 They exist far from the consciousness of the majority of Australians.
-Consequently they continue to disappear in silence.
+Consequently, they continue to disappear in silence.
 They are facing an unsustainable, consistent, and rapid decline across their entire range.

 About the team